DEVang0876/Face-Detection/readme.md

 Execute the Python script to start face detection using the photo.

-The program will open a window displaying the webcam feed, and it will automatically detect faces in real-time.
+The program will open a window displaying image feed, and it will automatically detect faces in real-time.

 python face_detection.py
+(Run .py file)